Parent-Child Relationships

 -

-BOM Reports: Complete assembly reports
+BOM Reports: Complete assembly reports with relationship timeline

 -